TeXiFy-IDEA documentation Help

 math-postfix

 A list of available templates is in File | Settings | Editor | General | Postfix Completion, where you can edit the key of a template.
-If you want to add your own postfix templates, have a look at the Custom Postfix Templates plugin.
-The plugin allows the creation of custom postfix templates for a number of languages, including Latex.
+You can also add your own templates.
+For more advanced editing of postfix templates, have a look at the Custom Postfix Templates plugin.
+The plugin allows the creation of custom postfix templates for a number of languages, including LaTeX.

 See also https://www.jetbrains.com/help/idea/auto-completing-code.html#postfix_completion.